nfisher23/nickolasfisher.com/content/blog/An-Introduction-to-Redis-Streams-via-Lettuce.md

 We tell **xread** to block as new elements come in, and then verify we receive two elements \[one from before we started subscribing, one from while we were still subscribed\].

-From here I encourage you to read [an introduction to streams via redis.io](https://redis.io/topics/streams-intro), and translate what you&#39;re reading into unit tests as I have done here.
+From here I encourage you to read [an introduction to streams via redis.io](https://redis.io/topics/streams-intro), and translate what you're reading into unit tests as I have done here.